Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - Enemies will no longer clone off of disabled robots (Like the ones in the robotics bay in Mission 5, or the Level 2 MJ12 Lab in Mission 6)
 - Dragging a stack of items off of the inventory screen will now drop the whole stack, rather than just a single item from the stack.
 - Barrels that start the level already leaking will no longer lose 1 health every time the game or map is loaded.
+- Gas clouds (such as poison gas from barrels, halon from fire extinguishers, and tear gas from gas grenades) no longer block the highlighting of objects behind them.
 </details>